jirikostiha/godot-sharp-some/src/GodotSharpSome.Drawing2D/readme.md

 ## CanvasItemExtensions

 The CanvasItemExtensions type extends CanvasItem type by drawing methods of various objects from various parameters.
-Generaly there are three types of methods.
+Generally there are three types of methods.

 **Outline** postfix determines only outline (or perimeter) of the shape is drawn.